 Her inspiration piece is a classy unit from West Elm called Gemini.
 The distinctive feature of the Gemini unit is the routed circular overlays.
 They function as a design detail as well as drawer pulls.
 Here’s how you can hack a dupe.

 Did I mention the TARVA looked hefty?
 Not anymore with these trimmed, angled legs.
 Stain it to highlight its new sexiness.
 See how the trimmed TARVA legs are done.

 IKEA RAST dresser hacks

 The IKEA RAST chest is one of the most affordable dressers at IKEA.
 At $49.99, you can’t beat the price for a solid pine chest, which is probably why it’s a hacker favorite.
 However, IKEA seems to be discontinuing the RAST range, so get it before it’s gone.
 Browse our dedicated page for RAST hacks and get moving.

 Transform an IKEA RAST dresser to serve as a bedside table in your bedroom.
 Check out the above transformation from plain pine to this beautiful nightstand with warm, weathered wood themes.
 See the IKEA RAST driftwood nightstand.

-Worried that nothing will fit your small bedroom?
+Are you worried that nothing will fit your small space?
 Don’t be.
 The IKEA RAST is only 1 foot deep and slightly over 2 feet wide.
-When combined, they will make your bedroom space look bigger than it really is.
-See the RAST bedroom storage TV stand hack.
+When combined, they will make your space look bigger than it really is.
+See the RAST storage TV stand hack.

 IKEA RAST freestanding wardrobe hack